wcy123/wcy123.github.com/_posts/2015-04-30-Different-key-binding-in-Emacs-transient-mark-mode.md

 The above example makes `C-w` have two different bindings.
-When mark is not active, it is `backward-kill-word`, similiar to the key binding under some shell, when mark is active, it is `kill-region`, following the emacs convention.
+When mark is not active, it is `backward-kill-word`, similiar to the key binding under some shell, when mark is active, it binds to `kill-region`, following the emacs convention.

 This example just illustrates the idea how to do it, maybe you might have your own preferred key bindings.